esther119/Retail-Analytics/Kaggle competition - time series 535d373c768649789fc9810c8eca8324.md

 **Categorical Columns:** Pandas stores categorical columns as objects.
 One of the reason this storage is not optimal is that it creates a list of pointers to the memory address of each value of your column.
 For columns with low cardinality (the amount of unique values is lower than 50% of the count of these values), this can be optimized by forcing pandas to use a virtual mapping table where all unique values are mapped via an integer instead of a pointer.
 This is done using the category datatype.

-Kaggle private and public leadership board
+### About Kaggle Competition: Kaggle private and public leadership board

 Competition scoring and ranking are based on two leaderboards : public and private.
 These two leaderboards are created by randomly splitting the test dataset.
 Public leaderboard is based on a subset of 30% of observations in test dataset you are submitting while the private leaderboard is based on the remaining 70% of data.
 The private leaderboard remains secret until the end of the competititon.
 It will determine the final competition ranking!